- slide 1 of 3

 After: baad mein

-For your interest: I would like to share an interesting fact.
-There is a temple in the city of Konark, Orissa.
+For your interest: I would like to tell you about the temple in the city of Konark, Orissa.
 The temple is known as The Sun Temple or The Konark Temple.
 The temple is designed in the shape of a chariot.
 The chariot is carrying the Sun God (Surya Devtaa).
 The chariot has twenty four wheels and seven horses.
 The wheels denote the hours of the day and the horses denote the days of the week.
 The wheels serve as sundials and the shadows give the precise time of the day.